shipwright-io/build/docs/proposals/env-vars.md

 Based on user response, adding `DefaultValue` to our `EnvironmentVariable` wrapper of k8s `EnvVar` is plausible as a clean, new field only, API extension

+#### Alternative 2

+Another iteration of this EP when into adding a `EnvironmentVariable` array for defaulting, but then using the `BuildStep` / `Container`
+`envVar` array for controlling what could be overridden.
+This was replaced with the current approach.

 ### Config for order of precedence